November 1, 2016

 Sound familiar?
-I bet it’s happened to you.
+I bet it’s happened to you (research shows that lots of people are simply not walking anymore).
 Just one of the above can knock around your sense of adventure.
 But all three is like the perfect storm.
 You’re in danger of never getting back out there again.
 And you pretend, I’m cool with that.
 Because you’ve forgotten what drew you out hiking in the first place.

 In the last five years, I’ve probably been on a fair dinkum bushwalk, ooh, maybe 10 times.
 But it wasn’t always that way.